bioinform/neusomatic/ensemble_docker_pipelines/README.md

 NeuSomatic can be used universally as a stand-alone somatic mutation detection method or with an ensemble of existing methods.
 In the ensemble mode NeuSomatic currently supports outputs from MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2.
 For ensemble mode, the ensembled outputs of different somatic callers (as a single `.tsv` file) should be prepared and inputed using `--ensemble_tsv` argument in `preprocess.py`.

+The following steps use docker pipelines to prepare the ensemble `.tsv` file:

 ### 1. Prepare run scripts
 To run the individual somatic callers (MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2), you can use the following command that create 10 (if we set `splits` to 10) equal-size regions in 10 bed files, and parallelize the jobs into 10 regions.
 ```